-It’s a matter of habit, you see, because I was looking for something quite specific.
+I was looking for something quite specific.
 I was looking for those faces that, like mine, don’t look like “the norm” here in Utah.
 Hell, let’s be honest—that difference applies even outside of geographic boundaries.
 So seeing more of us that weren’t “the norm” always bolstered my spirits, and made me even more determined to do right by them.
-And one of the ways I could do that was by showing them that someone understood where they were coming from—understood in a way that went deep down to the root of their identities, and unearthed their fears and insecurities until they came tumbling out like grubs to be squashed underfoot.
+And one of the ways I could do that was by showing them that someone understood where they were coming from—understood in a way that went deep down to the root of their identities and unearthed their fears and insecurities until they came tumbling out like grubs to be squashed underfoot.

-But they’re also right in that we didn’t grow up wherever our ancestors did.
+They’re right in that we didn’t grow up wherever our ancestors did.
 Fate had sent us elsewhere, and we had to adapt in different environments.
 And, truthfully, we are all the stronger and more flexible for it.
-I can’t say the same for the purists, who would attempt to control the gates to … what?
+I can’t say the same for the purists, who would attempt to control the gates to… what?
 An immaculate culture devoid of the heft and flex of movable time?
 A standard gone stagnant because it’s been held hostage by their steadfast refusal to admit that, as humankind evolves, so, too, does its countless cultures, and the stories that comprise them?

 It’s this kind of ownership on the part of writers of color that has helped pave the way for more diverse stories to flourish in publishing today.
 Okay, sure, a lot of that has to do with allies promoting our work in ways that we cannot (the spin-off blog post on that could derail into another novel by itself), but it all starts with us, the writers.
-We have to have the confidence to grab a hold of our stories and fly them triumphant and say, this is the story I want to tell, that comes from my heart of hearts and from my experiences and from the family I grew up with, if not the one I was born into.
+We have to have the confidence to grab ahold of our stories and fly them triumphantly and say, “This is the story I want to tell, that comes from my heart of hearts and from my experiences and from the family I grew up with, if not the one I was born into.”

 And those of us who heard a different story, who didn’t have the exact same experience—even if we identify within the same culture—need to make way for those differences and acknowledge that change and dispersion have created gaps in our experiences, gaps that have allowed these differences to put just a slightly different spin on old tales, and made them fresh and new for everyone again.